The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 Allergic reaction

-Allergic causes are rare and manifest as individual intolerance to any product, medicine or hygiene product.
-After taking an antihistamine, the swelling quickly disappears.
+Allergic causes are rare and manifest themselves in the form of individual intolerance to some product, medicine or hygiene product.
+After taking an antihistamine, swelling quickly disappears.
 With a rapid increase in swelling (Quincke's edema), help should be provided within minutes in the form of an injection of hormonal drugs.

 Tumor

-The most rare cause cheek swelling.
-Such a symptom may appear against the background of lymphogranulomatosis, lymphosarcoma, malignancy salivary glands.
-His distinctive features- slow dynamics and other signs of a cancerous process.
+The most rare reason swelling of the cheek.
+This symptom may appear against the background of lymphogranulomatosis, lymphosarcoma, malignant formation salivary glands.
+His distinctive features– slow dynamics and other signs of the cancer process.

 Regardless of the causes of local inflammation and swelling of the cheek, the symptoms are almost the same.
 The principle of treatment is the same - sanitation of the purulent focus, antibacterial and anti-inflammatory therapy.
 Therefore, it is better to consult a doctor.

-The list of diseases of the body in which edema of the cheek and even the eyes can occur is wide, and the symptoms are specific, but only a doctor can understand them and even more so recommend treatment.
+The list of body diseases that can cause swelling of the cheeks and even the eyes is wide, and the symptoms are specific, but only a doctor can understand them, much less recommend treatment.

 I mean, can this help with sinusitis?
-I have a nightmare though.
+I'm having a nightmare though.

-These drugs should be in the house or in the first aid kit in the car straight.
+These drugs should be in the house or in the first aid kit in the car.

-Legs can be very swollen in men, in women during pregnancy and.
+Legs can become very swollen in men and women during pregnancy, etc.

-Many self-medicate, and this is not right with this serious illness.
+Many people self-medicate, but this is not correct given this serious illness.
 I.

 Consultation with a doctor is required.
 Self-medication is dangerous.

-Causes of swelling of the cheeks, in fact, can be covered in a variety various factors, however, in the first place, is - flux, or as it is also called periostitis.
-As a result of this phenomenon, the gum acquires a bright red color, begins to swell, and hurts a lot.
-If the cheek is swollen, what should I do, why did this happen and how to treat such a phenomenon?
+The causes of cheek swelling can actually be many. various factors However, in the first place is gumboil, or as it is also called periostitis.
+As a result of this phenomenon, the gums become bright red, begin to swell, and are very painful.
+If your cheek is swollen, what to do, why did this happen and how to treat this phenomenon?
 Let's try to find answers to all these questions.

-The causes of the flux lie in a simple toothache that occurs as a result of the onset of the inflammatory process.
-The infection penetrates through the carious opening, as a result of which the pulp corrodes, this place hurts a lot, and it can be quite difficult to relieve pain with rinses and painkillers.
+The causes of gumboil lie in a simple toothache, which occurs as a result of the onset of an inflammatory process.
+The infection penetrates through the carious hole, as a result of which the pulp is corroded, this place is very painful, and it can be quite difficult to relieve the pain with rinses and painkillers.
 Why does this area hurt so much?
-Because the nerve endings are damaged, after the completion of this process, the pain subsides for a while, but the process of decay begins.
-The process of periostitis can be restarted by mechanical trauma to the mucosa, hypothermia and other related factors.
+Because the nerve endings are damaged, after this process is completed, the pain subsides for a while, but the process of rotting begins.
+Mechanical trauma to the mucous membrane, hypothermia and other associated factors can restart the process of periostitis.

-Severe inflammation begins in the horse of the tooth, the reasons for this are the accumulation of pus inside the gums.
-In the future, the pus will begin to break out - at first swelling will be noticeable, if it is not treated, a fistula will appear, which will be a small tubercle of a light shade, inside of which there will be pus.
+Severe inflammation begins at the end of the tooth, the reason for this is the accumulation of pus inside the gums.
+In the future, the pus will begin to break out - at first a swelling will be noticeable, if it is not treated, a fistula will appear, which will be a small, light-colored tubercle with pus inside.
 In this case, only surgical treatment can relieve pain and swelling.

-The breakthrough of the abscess in this case can cause severe intoxication of the whole organism, representing a strong threat to the body with the possibility of death.
+A breakthrough of the abscess in this case can cause severe intoxication of the entire body, posing a strong threat to the body with the possibility of death.

 Other causes of cheek swelling

-There are other reasons why the cheek is very sore and swollen to start effective treatment, you need to determine why this happens:
+There are other reasons why your cheek hurts a lot and is swollen, to start effective treatment, you need to determine why this happens:

-• edema as a result of disruption of the internal organs.
-The cheek swells strongly when the liver and heart fail.
-Sometimes, the fluid not removed from the body is placed in it evenly, but it happens that it accumulates in certain parts of the body.
-In this case, you must use the emergency medical treatment in order to relieve swelling;
+• swelling as a result of disruption of internal organs.
+The cheek swells severely when the liver and heart malfunction.
+Sometimes, fluid that is not removed from the body is distributed evenly throughout the body, but sometimes it accumulates in certain parts of the body.
+In this case, it is necessary to use emergency medical treatment, in order to relieve swelling;

 • mechanical damage.
-Swelling can occur even as a result of a minor blow, not to mention serious damage.
-A penetrating wound or blunt force trauma causes swelling that hurts.
-If there is no bleeding, no headache, then no treatment is required and the swelling will go away on its own.
-If you want to quickly get rid of the swelling, then you can apply a cool compress;
+Swelling can occur as a result of even a minor blow, let alone serious damage.
+A penetrating wound or trauma caused by a blunt object causes swelling that hurts.
+If there is no bleeding or headache, then no treatment is required and the swelling will go away on its own.
+If you want to quickly get rid of swelling, you can apply a cool compress;

 • Why does my cheek hurt and swell?
-The reason may lie in the virus or bacterial infection introduced into the oral cavity.
-This infection can progress quite quickly, and in this case, treatment will be necessary, usually ibuprofen and other similar drugs are prescribed.
-They are also able to reduce puffiness;
+The reason may lie in a viral or bacterial infection brought into the oral cavity.
+The development of this infection can occur quite quickly, and in this case treatment will be necessary, usually ibuprofen and other similar medications are prescribed.
+They can also reduce swelling;

-• cyst sebaceous gland, which can manifest itself as a small swelling on the cheek, it starts with a tubercle and ends with a large swelling.
-To get rid of such a cyst, one cannot do without surgical intervention;
+• cyst sebaceous gland, which can appear as a small swelling on the cheek, it begins with a tubercle and ends with large swelling.
+To get rid of such a cyst, one cannot do without surgery;

-• malignant or benign tumors- a rare cause of swelling of the cheek, but the presence of a hereditary predisposition and oncological diseases should alert the patient if other causes have been excluded;
+• malignant or benign tumors– a rare cause of cheek swelling, but the presence of a hereditary predisposition and cancer should alert the patient if other causes have been excluded;

 • inflammation of the lymph nodes, reflected on the cheeks - in this case, the swelling will be shifted to the neck, and most painful part the tumor will be in the area of the lymph nodes.
-Usually inflammation occurs as a complication of a cold.
+Inflammation usually occurs as a complication of a cold.

 After tooth extraction

-In some cases, you can find swelling on the cheek after a visit to the dentist.
-Tooth extraction is a rather traumatic process for the gums, in some cases a slight swelling may occur after it, which should go away on its own after a few hours or days.
-But in some cases, such swelling can indicate more serious consequences.
+In some cases, you may notice a swelling on the cheek after a visit to the dentist.
+Tooth extraction is a rather traumatic process for the gums; in some cases, slight swelling may occur after it, which should go away on its own after a few hours or days.
+But in some cases, such swelling may indicate more serious consequences.

-In what cases is it necessary to start sounding the alarm, and when there is no particular cause for concern.
-What to do if, when you come home, you find such unpleasant consequences of the treatment?
-First of all, you need to decide in which cases you need to sound the alarm, and when not.
+In what cases is it necessary to start sounding the alarm, and when is there no particular reason for concern?
+What should you do if you come home and discover such unpleasant consequences of the treatment?
+First of all, you need to decide in what cases you need to sound the alarm and when not.

-• edema begins to constantly grow in size, does not subside for a long time.
-This suggests that suppuration occurs, and it will not disappear on its own, on the contrary, there is a possibility of a breakthrough of pus and spreading it up to the eye;
+• the swelling begins to constantly grow in size and does not subside for a long time.
+This indicates that suppuration is occurring, and it will not disappear on its own; on the contrary, there is a possibility of pus breaking through and spreading all the way to the eye;

-• over time, there is no decrease in severe pain.
-Even after complex operations in which bones are cut out, pain subside after a few days.
-In all other cases, the presence of severe prolonged pain is abnormal;
+• Over time, there is no decrease in severe pain.
+Even after complex operations in which bones are cut out, painful sensations subside within a few days.
+In all other cases, the presence of severe, prolonged pain is abnormal;

-• edematous tissues have tension, a seal is observed under them;
+• edematous tissues have tension, compaction is observed under them;

-• the temperature rises, there is a dull It's a dull pain, the head may start to hurt, there is weakness - these are symptoms of periostitis;
+• the temperature rises, dullness occurs It's a dull pain, a headache may begin, there is weakness - these are symptoms of periostitis;

-• the swelling does not go away, while it becomes difficult to open your mouth, swallow - it is likely that an infection has occurred in the tonsils;
+• the swelling does not go away, and it becomes difficult to open your mouth and swallow - it is likely that an infection has occurred in the tonsils;

-• there is pain, there is swelling, while there is nothing in the hole of the extracted tooth.
-In this case, there is a possibility of infection, because the entrance to the hole of the extracted tooth does not close anything.
-In order not to arise severe consequences inflammation with further suppuration, it is recommended to immediately consult a doctor.
+• there is pain, there is swelling, but there is nothing in the socket of the extracted tooth.
+In this case, there is a possibility of developing an infection, because nothing covers the entrance to the socket of the extracted tooth.
+In order not to arise severe consequences inflammation with further suppuration, it is recommended to urgently consult a doctor.

 When is swelling safe?

-In some situations, swelling after tooth extraction is not fraught with danger:
+In some situations, swelling after tooth extraction is not dangerous:

 • when the swelling does not increase, it begins to subside over time.
-To some extent, swelling is normal after gum removal, it disappears after one to two days;
+Some degree of swelling is normal after gum removal; it disappears after one to two days;

-• in the evening there was a slight temperature and swelling, but in the morning everything began to pass - this situation is not uncommon, sometimes when a tooth is removed, a temperature occurs;
+• in the evening there was a slight fever and swelling, but in the morning everything began to go away - this situation is not uncommon, sometimes fever occurs when a tooth is removed;

-• there is no growing toothache or headache, it is dull, calm, has a tendency to decrease;
+• there is no growing toothache or headache, it is dull, calm, and tends to decrease;

-• cheeks often swell after tooth extraction fat people and hypertensive patients who have a lot of fatty subcutaneous tissue on the face.
+• After tooth extraction, the cheek often swells fat people and hypertensive patients who have a lot of subcutaneous fat on their faces.

-Such edema is an individual feature of the body, so there is nothing to worry about, and they disappear without treatment.
+Such swelling is an individual feature of the body, so there is nothing terrible about it, and it goes away without treatment.

 Treatment

-What to do in a situation if you understand that swelling is safe, but pain and swelling cause discomfort?
-In this case, it is recommended to use folk remedies and home treatments.
+What should you do if you understand that the swelling is safe, but pain and swelling cause discomfort?
+In this case, it is recommended to resort to folk remedies and home treatment methods.

-• Put a cool compress on the swelling, hold it for about 30 minutes.
-The procedure should be repeated every two hours, and in this case warm compresses are prohibited, if there is pus in the wound, then it will break out in heat;
+• Place a cool compress on the swelling and hold it for about 30 minutes.
+The procedure should be repeated every two hours, and in this case warm compresses are prohibited; if there is pus in the wound, then in the warmth it will burst out;

-• You can take a pain pill.
-You can not just swallow an analgin tablet, but dissolve it and leave it in place of the swollen gums;
+• You can take a painkiller tablet.
+You can not just swallow an analgin tablet, but dissolve it and leave it in place of the swollen gum;

 • You can rinse your mouth with herbal infusions.
-To do this, you can use a variety of natural antiseptics- chamomile, sage, St. John's wort.
-The infusion must be brewed at the rate of one tablespoon of dry grass per two hundred milliliters of water.
+For this you can use a variety of natural antiseptics– chamomile, sage, St. John's wort.
+The infusion must be brewed at the rate of one tablespoon of dry herb per two hundred milliliters of water.

-Before a visit to the doctor, you should not do any compresses, not only hot, but also cold.
+Before visiting a doctor, you should not apply any compresses, not only hot, but also cold.
 They can influence the course of the disease, as well as worsen general state person.
-It is advisable to refrain from painkillers with a swelling of the cheek, they complicate the diagnosis and do not allow the doctor to determine the nature of the pain.
+If you have a cheek tumor, it is advisable to refrain from taking painkillers; they complicate the diagnosis and do not allow the doctor to determine the nature of the pain.

-In any case, no matter what additional symptoms and conditions accompany the edema, it needs to be examined by a doctor.
+In any case, no matter what additional symptoms and conditions are accompanied by swelling, it needs to be examined by a doctor.

 Swelling or swelling of the cheek is a very common occurrence.
 This symptom is characteristic of many pathological processes.
-The cheeks cover the oral cavity, where the gums, teeth, tongue, salivary glands and their ducts, tonsils are located.
-They communicate with lymph nodes, nose, ears, eyes.
-Inflammation in any of these organs almost always spreads by swelling to the cheek area.
+The cheeks cover the oral cavity, where the gums, teeth, tongue, salivary glands and their ducts, and tonsils are located.
+Lymph nodes, nose, ears, eyes communicate with them.
+Inflammation in any of these organs almost always spreads with swelling to the cheek area.

 The anatomical structure of this part of the body is very complex.
-The cheek area is permeated with a large amount of blood, lymphatic vessels and sebaceous glands, and this suggests that any infection will progress rapidly.
+The cheek area is penetrated by a large number of blood vessels, lymphatic vessels And sebaceous glands, and this suggests that any infection will progress quickly.

-Flux is the most common cause of edema
+The most common cause of swelling is flux

-The most common cause of swelling of the cheeks is considered to be flux, in medical terms, inflammation of the periosteum or periostitis.
+The most common cause of swelling of the cheek is considered to be flux, in medical terms, inflammation of the periosteum or periostitis.

-The purulent process is associated with chronic caries, a violation of the rules of personal hygiene in the care of the oral cavity.
+The purulent process is associated with chronic caries and violation of the rules of personal hygiene in oral care.

 The symptoms are very clear:

-• swelling of the gums of a diseased tooth, in which a cavity with purulent contents is formed;
+• swelling of the gums of the diseased tooth, in which a cavity with purulent contents forms;

-• the pain grows, becomes unbearable and throbbing;
+• the pain increases, becomes unbearable and throbbing;

-• the temperature rises at the site of swelling;
+• the temperature at the site of swelling increases;

-• sometimes pus can pour into the mouth.
+• sometimes pus may leak into the mouth.

-With swelling of the cheek, it is imperative to contact the dentist, otherwise the process of suppuration can spread to the soft tissues of the cheeks, salivary glands, and also cause general intoxication of the body.
+If you have swelling of the cheek, you should definitely consult a dentist, otherwise the process of suppuration can spread to the soft tissues of the cheeks, salivary glands, and also cause general intoxication of the body.

-Treatment of periostitis involves surgery, removal of a diseased tooth, antibiotic therapy, sanitation of the oral cavity, rinsing and treatment of the wound surface of the gums with antiseptics.
-Medicines based on Ibuprofen have proven themselves well.
-This anti-inflammatory, non-steroidal drug helps relieve cheek swelling, inflammation, and fever.
-Decoctions medicinal herbs, such as: chamomile, sage and calendula, are effective in the initial manifestations of flux and after swelling of the cheek to prevent relapse.
+Treatment of periostitis involves surgery, removal of the diseased tooth, antibacterial therapy, sanitation of the oral cavity, rinsing and treating the wound surface of the gums with antiseptics.
+Medicines based on Ibuprofen have proven themselves to be effective.
+This anti-inflammatory, non-steroidal drug helps relieve cheek swelling, inflammation and fever.
+Decoctions medicinal herbs, such as chamomile, sage and calendula, are effective in the initial manifestations of gumboil and after swelling of the cheek to prevent relapse.

 Inflammation of the salivary glands

-The salivary glands can become inflamed in the presence of chronic (caries) and acute (stomatitis, gingivitis) infectious problems in the oral cavity.
+The salivary glands can become inflamed if there are chronic (caries) as well as acute (stomatitis, gingivitis) infectious problems in the oral cavity.

-Submandibular and sublingual paired glands are subject to this.
-Swellings of the parotid salivary glands are viral in nature.
+The submandibular and sublingual paired glands are susceptible to this.
+Swelling of the parotid salivary glands is viral in nature.
 This pathology is called mumps.

 • increased body temperature (can reach 40 degrees);